apache/struts-site/source/security/index.md

 Note that before disabling access to the ActionContext from OGNL expressions, you should ensure that your application does not rely on this capability.
 OGNL expressions may access the context directly using the `#` operator, or indirectly using the OgnlValueStack's fallback to context lookup capability.
-As of Struts 6.4.0, the Set and Action Struts components require ActionContext access from OGNL expressions.
+As of Struts 6.4.0, the Set, Iterator and Action Struts components require ActionContext access from OGNL expressions.

 To disable access to the ActionContext from OGNL expressions, set the following constants in your `struts.xml` or `struts.properties` file.
-Please also refer to the documentation below for further details on these configuration options.
+The option `struts.ognl.excludedNodeTypes` is an [OGNL Guard](#Struts-OGNL-Guard) setting which completely forbids the context accessing syntax node.
+The `struts.ognl.valueStackFallbackToContext` option disables ValueStack behaviour which allows the context to be accessed indirectly via a fallback behaviour triggered when an OGNL expression does not evaluate to a valid value.

 ```xml
 <constant name="struts.ognl.valueStackFallbackToContext" value="false"/>